fityannugroho/wisely/README.md

 The character set that will be used for obfuscation.
 Put the **name of the** [**built-in character sets**](#character-sets) or a **custom character set objects**.

-The custom character set object must be an object that **each key is a single character** and **each value is an array of single characters** that will be used to replace the key.
+The valid custom character set object must be an object that **each key is a single character** and **each value is an array of single characters** that will be used to replace the key.
 See the example below.

 ```js
 const customCharSet = {